dguillaume24/Dashboard--Sales-performances-/README.md

 - Changing column names
 - Remove duplicates
 # 2 Transformation
+- Date format: dates are in the US format mm/dd/yyyy, they are changed in the format dd/mm/yyyy
-The profit column includes positive and négative profits.
+- The profit column includes positive and negative profits.
 This column is split into two different columns: Profit and loss

 # 3 EDA
 ## Statistics